dwojciec/debugging-lab-summit-2019/instructions/squash.md

 ## What is SQUASH ?

 [Solo.io](https://solo.io/) created [SQUASH](https://github.com/solo-io/squash) for their use, to assist on the development of their own projects like [Gloo](https://www.solo.io/glooe), a Next Generation API Gateway, and [Supergloo](https://www.solo.io/copy-of-glooe), a service mesh orchestration platform.
 Squash can be your daily friend on this journey, and for two fundamental reasons: made for cloud-native workloads and enterprise security concerns.
+[Squash](https://squash.solo.io) is a distributed multi-language debugger that allows s to step by step debug our application.
+[Solo.io](https://solo.io/) mission is to build tools and help people to adopt Service Mesh.

 ### For java developers
 Let’s take a look at the flow below, which is for debugging a Java application, for example: